Winter in Colorado, a time when blizzards alternate with spectacularly sunny skies.

-But even now, as temperatures plummet and the snow gets deeper and deeper, many of Colorado’s campgrounds and glamping resorts continue to operate, offering everything from tent and RV sites to cozy furnished cabins, even at elevations exceeding 8,000 and 9,000 feet.
+But even as the daylight fades earlier and temperatures plummet, many of Colorado’s campgrounds and glamping resorts continue to operate, offering everything from tent and RV sites to cozy furnished cabins, even at elevations exceeding 8,000 and 9,000 feet.

 “Colorado campground operators are a hardy bunch,” said Mary Arlington, executive director of the Colorado Camping and Lodging Owners Association (CCLOA), which hosts CampColorado.com, the travel planning website.